Basic Care

 9. Start a Grooming Routine

-Despite their triple coat, Siberians are low-maintenance shedders.
+Despite their triple coat, Ragdolls are low-maintenance shedders.
 Brush them once or twice a week to remove loose fur and prevent matting, especially during seasonal shedding.

 10. Occasional Bathing